OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Pterosaur.md

 # Pterosaur

-Predatory, winged reptiles that live in warm climes, hunting creatures on the ground by gliding on air currents.
+Predatory, winged reptiles that live in warm climates, hunting creatures on the ground by gliding on air currents.
 Often found in Lost World regions.

 ## Pteranodon